KABOSScodes/apm_projects/chapters/ChapterNotes.md

 > - **Small datasets:** repeated 10-fold CV — good bias–variance balance, manageable cost.
 > - **Model comparison:** bootstrap — low variance in performance estimates.
 > - **Large datasets:** differences between methods are minor; 10-fold CV is efficient and generally sufficient.

 ---

-#### Data Splitting Recommendations

-Obtained from book section 4.7:

-There is a strong technical case to be made **against using a single, independent test set**:

-- A test set is a single evaluation of the model and has limited ability to characterize the uncertainty in the results.
-- Proportionally large test sets divide the data in a way that increases bias in the performance estimates (due to less available data for training).
-- With small sample sizes:
-  - The model may need every possible data point to adequately determine model values.
-  - The uncertainty of the test set can be considerably large to the point where different test sets may produce very different results.
-- Resampling methods can produce reasonable predictions of how well the model will perform on future samples.

-**Choosing a Resampling Method**

-- No single resampling method is uniformly best — the choice depends on sample size, computational cost, and purpose.
-- **Small sample sizes:**
-  - Use **repeated 10-fold cross-validation**.
-  - Offers good bias–variance balance and low computational cost.
-- **Model comparison (not just performance estimation):**
-  - Use a **bootstrap method** — it provides very low variance in estimates.
-- **Large sample sizes:**
-  - Differences between resampling methods are minor and computational is of great importance.
-  - **Simple 10-fold cross-validation** is efficient, low-bias, and typically sufficient.

----